Skip to main content

 Extend file system (Windows)

-Here's how to extend the file system in a Windows environment:
+To extend a file system in a Windows environment:

-Here's how to expand the file system through the Disk Management tool in a Windows environment:
+Follow these steps to expand the file system using Disk Management in Windows:

 1. Go to KakaoCloud Console > Beyond Compute Service > GPU.

-3. Confirm your password and log in to your Windows instance.
+3. In the RDP connection popup, check the password and log in to the Windows instance.

 4. Right-click the [Windows] icon and select Disk Management.

-5. In Disk Management Tool, select Action > Refresh.
+5. In Disk Management, click Action > Rescan Disks.

-6. Right-click the formatted partition on the disk you want to extend its size, and select Expand volume.
+6. Right-click the formatted partition of the disk you wish to expand and select Extend volume.

-7. Click the [Next] button in the Expand volume Wizard.
+7. Click [Next] in the Extend Volume Wizard.

 Extend partition with PowerShell